Early Bird Savings! Order By January 31st, 2019 - Save 10% on Everything!

-Pick Up: Baraga - Sunday, May 6th, 2-5pm EST - Baraga NRCS Office
+Pick Up: Baraga - Saturday, May 4th, 6-7 pm EST - Ojibwa Industrial Park Road by the Baraga NRCS Office

 Russia, 1880.
 Skin is clear yellow and the flesh is white.
 Precocious and productive tree.
 Best used for cooking.
 Heavy producer.
 Pick before maturity for better storage life.
 Scab resistant.